Subhan70/Azure-resources/Private-endpoints.md

      VM -> PE -> DB
 <img width="1210" height="453" alt="image" src="https://github.com/user-attachments/assets/666bcafb-e95d-4646-a2e3-faed71cf5e15" />
-if we want to connect to one service then we need to create private end points for each
+if we want to connect to one service then we need to create private end points for each Private Endpoint(PE) and private links are differnet.
+PE is we created and Private link is managed by PE (we doesnt require to create a private link)